orsonteodoro/oiledmachine-overlay/README.md

 CVE rapport for integer overflows or bounds issues will get UBSAN treatment.
 The -fstack-protector does not mitigate heap overflow.

+For packages marked sensitive-data, there are consideration of adding wrapper to use a secure heap allocator (scudo, hardened_malloc, etc) for secure erase of sensitive data from memory on dealloc.

 Users can override the tolerance level by changing CFLAGS_HARDENED_TOLERANCE_USER.
 Details about what runtime mitigations will be activated can be found at